fbpx

 When does Menopause occur?

+Menopause occurs between the age of 49 to 52.
 The medical professionals say that Menopause materialized when she has not gone through any Vaginal Bleeding for 12 months.
 It may also define as a decrease in hormone production by the ovaries.

 The characteristic manifestation of Menopause: